praveenmunagapati/identityserver/docs/staging.md

 Next to the production itsyou.online, a staging environment is deployed on https://staging.itsyou.online

-JWT's issued by the staging environment can be verified with the the following public key:
+JWT's issued by the staging environment can be verified with the following ecdsa public key:

 ```
 -----BEGIN PUBLIC KEY-----